jamie120/MS2-Soma-Post-Production-Services/README.md

 * [JQuery](https://jquery.com/) (3.5.1) - used throughout the site to target and manipulate HTML elements and also in conjunction with the Bootstrap library.
 * [Chosen](https://harvesthq.github.io/chosen/) (1.8.7) - used to replace the standard select menus sitewide

+## API

+* [Emailjs](https://www.emailjs.com/) - used to send confirmation emails in both the join mailing list and contact form elements.

 ## Tools

 * [Gitpod](https://www.gitpod.io) - used as IDE for this project.